devilhyt/cifar10-model-evaluation/README.md

 # CIFAR10 Model Evaluation

-In the CIFAR10 classification task, we experimented with various methods using the same baseline model to improve accuracy.
+In the Introduction to Artificial Intelligence course, we developed a baseline model based on the Lenet architecture to address the CIFAR10 classification task.
+Various techniques, including data augmentation, Batch Normalization, and the incorporation of Dropout layers, were employed to enhance the model's generalization capability and accuracy.
+After training for over 50 epochs, the predictive accuracy reached an impressive 86.6%.

+Towards the end of the semester, we conducted experiments using the more powerful Resnet18 model.
+Remarkably, under the same training conditions, the Resnet18 model achieved a comparable level of predictive accuracy while utilizing fewer parameters.

 ## Baseline model